The Secret Life of Pets (soundtrack)

 The Secret Life of Pets (Original Motion Picture Soundtrack) is the soundtrack album to the 2016 film of the same name.
 The film's music is scored by Alexandre Desplat and released on July 1, 2016 by Back Lot Music.
 The music consisted of jazz, classical and orchestral pieces, which Desplat described the musical style as "George Gershwin meets Miles Davis".
 The score received positive critical response.

+The Japanese version has an exclusive song, "Brand New Tomorrow" by Ieiri Leo.

 Development

 In December 2015, Desplat was hired to score music for The Secret Life of Pets.
 In an interview to Entertainment Weekly, Desplat said that "[Director] Chris Renaud showed me some excerpts of the film and they were so funny and beautifully shot that I was already excited, and then we had a chat about music and very quickly we realized that we could go to a territory which I’ve not really explored in movies in America, which is jazz meeting orchestra.
 For taking place in New York, there was something that felt very right."
 Despite being a jazz-music lover, he did not find the right project for using jazz music, which he admitted: "I haven't really had an opportunity to really use it in a big scope for cinema, and this was a great option for me to do that.
 Swing, classical references, jazz, a symphony chorus, humor, tenderness…all these things were there, offered to me."

 Initially, Desplat intended to use jazz music, but with the limitation of using only jazz, and wanting to explore several territories, such as melodies and adventurous themes, he decided to add an orchestral music.
 Desplat brought in an 85-piece orchestral and a 35-member vocal choir, for scoring the film.
 Desplat said, "At times the score is really full blast with a hundred and more musicians.
 There is a great electric energy coming from the musicians."

 Desplat approached a light-hearted tone for the film, which was felt right, according to Renaud.
 The notes from the first theme were played on clarinet, by virtuoso Dan Higgins.
 Desplat said that "This instrument comes back quite often playing the same melody.
 There is a lightness to it.
 It's cheeky".
 When the film transitioned from a fun into moments of danger, sadness and melancholy, Desplat said that the score was a "challenge" and attributed "That's difficult when you are in a genre film where you have been bouncing with very jaunty music all the way [...]
 How do you end a film without being too sad?
 This melancholy that you have to find that is not too melancholy.
 Without being sentimental, but still being moving."